 This accordion will not appear on the screen

-DEQ develops an annual report for EPA regarding our Capacity Development activities for the state fiscal year (July 1 through June 30).
+DEQ provides annual capacity development activity reports to EPA each fiscal year (July 1 through June 30).
 Additionally, federal requirements direct DEQ to provide a capacity development report to the state’s Governor every three years.
-The two sets of reports on DEQ’s Capacity Development activities are below.
+The two sets of reports are below.

 Annual Reports